mfperkins/ruby_sinatra_postgres_web_app_setup_cheat_sheets/README.md

   require 'data_mapper'
   require 'dm-postgres-adapter'

-  # later you'll need to require the files that are using DM to connect to your DB
+  # later you'll need to require the models that are using DM to connect to your DB

   DataMapper.setup(:default, ENV['DATABASE_URL'] || "postgres://localhost/YourDataBase_#{ENV['RACK_ENV']}")
   DataMapper::Logger.new($stdout, :debug)